 The Dalai Lama himself has said that “sleep is the best meditation”.
-My teacher Gil Fronsdal, someone who has dedicated his life to encouraging people’s meditation practice, has observed that “many people need to sleep more than they need to meditate”.
+My teacher Gil Fronsdal, someone who has dedicated his life to encouraging people’s meditation practice, has observed that “we are a sleep-deprived culture, and many people need to sleep more than they need to meditate”.

 If we are not getting enough sleep at night or are exhausted by hard work or illness, it is understandable that we will be sleepy during meditation.
 Our bodies and minds have a simple biological need for sleep that is generally built into being human.
 For almost all of us, we need a certain amount of sleep each night, often eight hours, to stay healthy and awake.

 I wrote earlier about monks on retreat staying alert meditating sixteen hours a day while sleeping just two hours a night.
-But just because a top powerlifter can bench press 1,000 pounds – just because a human body is capable of doing such a thing – does not mean that an untrained person can do so, that it’s something ordinary people should compare themselves against and feel upset about not being able to do, that it’s a useful goal for most people to try for in light of their other life priorities, or that it’s something untrained people could even try without hurting themselves.
+But just because a top powerlifter can bench press 1,000 pounds – just because a human body is capable of doing such a thing – does not mean that an untrained person can do so or could even try without hurting themselves.
+Like extreme weight lifting, it’s not something ordinary people should compare themselves against and feel upset about not being able to do, and probably not a useful goal for most people to try for in light of their other life priorities.

 In general, it’s helpful for us to consider getting a good night’s rest – sleep in good quality and enough quantity – as an important part of our meditation practice.
-There may be times when taking a nap before meditating may be best for our meditation as well.
+There may be times when taking a nap before meditating (or instead of meditating) may overall be the best thing for our meditation practice.

 SLEEPING DURING A MEDITATION PERIOD

 There have indeed been many situations where I have fallen asleep while trying to meditate and have later regretted doing so; I have felt like I was not in integrity with my spiritual aspirations and had missed out on an opportunity to gain the benefits of meditation.
 But there have also been other times when I have felt fine about having asleep.
-The nap has felt refreshing and delicious, and at times I have even felt like I got much of the benefit of meditation even while sleeping.
+The nap had felt refreshing and delicious.
+At times, I have even felt like I gotten much of the benefit of meditation even while sleeping.

 The great enlightened teacher Sri Ramana Maharshi once said, “If you slip into sleep while meditating, the meditation will continue even during and after sleep”.
 My friend Kokyo Henkle, abbot of the Santa Cruz Zen Center, put it more poetically: “The night train takes you along to your destination, even as you are sleeping in your bunk”.

 In general, sleep within the container of a formal meditation period also often has a different feeling than it does otherwise; for example, dreams often feel more vivid and emotionally deep.
 Many of the mindfulness meditation lineages recommend ignoring the pull of such experiences and doing our best to stay awake and focused on the breath, body, or whatever else is our meditation object.
-But there are other lineages of religious practice, say Tibetan Buddhism, that value and intentionally cultivate and explore the intense experience that happens in drowsy meditative half-wakefulness – dream imagery, archetypal visions, bliss sensations, paranormal experiences, visionary experiences, “brilliant” insights, and the overall feeling that something profound is occurring.
+But there are other lineages of religious practice – say, Tibetan Vajrayana Buddhism, or traditional shamanism – that value, explore, and intentionally cultivate the intense trippy trance-like experience that happens in drowsy meditative half-wakefulness – dream imagery, bliss sensations, archetypal visionary or paranormal experiences, “brilliant” insights and creative ideas, memories or emotions that float up in order to be released, other material that’s usually locked away in the subconscious, and an overall feeling that something profound is occurring.

 PERSISTENCE OF EFFORT

-As a general rule, however, I recommend using the techniques listed in this post to do our best to stay awake during our meditation periods.
-As mentioned earlier, the good news is that there a whole host of useful, healthy techniques that we can try to prevent falling asleep or drowsiness during meditation.
+As a general rule, however, I recommend usually using the techniques listed in this post to do our best to stay awake during our meditation periods.
+As this post has listed, there are a whole host of useful, healthy techniques that we can try to prevent falling asleep or drowsiness during meditation.